swiftlang/swift-format/README.md

 #### Viewing the Effective Configuration

-The `dump-effective-configuration` subcommand dumps the configuration that would be used if `swift-format` was executed from the current working directory, and accounts for `.swift-format` files or `--configuration` options as outlined above.
+The `dump-configuration` subcommand accepts a `--effective` flag.
+If set, it dumps the configuration that would be used if `swift-format` was executed from the current working directory, and accounts for `.swift-format` files or `--configuration` options as outlined above.

 ### Miscellaneous